 Choose from 3 different menus:

 Le Mistinguett, Toulouse-Lautrec, or splurge on the Belle Epoque menu!
 All 3 menus feature a 3-course meal with drinks like Champagne.
-Dinner is accompanied by the Moulin Rouge orchestra who play lovely tunes until the show begins.
+Dinner is accompanied by the Moulin Rouge orchestra who play some lovely tunes right up until the show begins.
 It’s the best way to get in the mood for the show!
 You can book your dinner and show package through here!

 Paris Moulin Rouge Show

-The Moulin Rouge has two shows daily, 365 days a year.
+The Paris Moulin Rouge has two shows daily, 365 days a year.
 You can choose between the 9PM show that ends at 11PM, or the 11PM show that ends at 1AM.
 Expect bright lights, period music and extravagant costumes.
-As the number 1 shows in Paris and Europe, you’ll need to book tickets early as the legendary cabaret tends to sell out.
-A staple in Parisian nightlife, the Moulin Rouge show is an unforgettable evening and should definitely be on your life of must-dos in France!
+As the number 1 show in Paris and Europe, you’ll need to book tickets early as the legendary cabaret tends to sell out.
+A staple in the Parisian nightlife, the Paris Moulin Rouge show is an unforgettable evening and should definitely be on your life of must-dos in France!

 Paris Moulin Rouge VIP package

 If you’re looking to treat yourself or celebrate a special occasion, the Moulin Rouge VIP experience is a great option.
-And let’s be honest, even if you don’t have anything particular to celebrate, the Moulin Rouge is the perfect place for an evening of pure indulgence.
+And let’s be honest, even if you don’t have anything particular to celebrate, the Paris Moulin Rouge is the perfect place for an evening of pure indulgence.
 Enjoy your seat on the private balcony reserved for just 24 guests.
 The table features perfect views of the stage.
 You’ll also be delighted by the VIP menu.
 It includes appetizers, a main course, dessert and decadent extras including delicious macarons, chocolate and, you guessed it, Champagne!
 Your VIP experience awaits for you right here.

 How to get to Paris Moulin Rouge